 - Grow your reach – The Chamber brings members together and create opportunities to have meaningful conversations which lead to successful long term relationships.

-North Tyneside Council’s business support service The Business Factory supports residents and businesses in North Tyneside.
-The programme supports residents to start a business and to help SME’s in the borough to grow and create employment.
+North Tyneside Council’s business support service, The Business Factory, supports residents and businesses in North Tyneside.
+The programme supports residents to start a business and to help SMEs in the borough to grow and create employment.

 Following a meeting between North Tyneside Business Forum’s Chair, David Bavaird and Ian Bell, Tyne and Wear Fire and Rescue Service Station Manager – Fire Safety North, the two organisations have agreed to work closer together to support local businesses better understand their fire safety obligations.

 Ian Bell said: “We are committed to providing fire safety information to businesses in Tyne and Wear.
 By working in partnership with organisations such as the North Tyneside Business Forum we can provide businesses with advice and help to ensure that fire safety legislation is understood and adhered to.
-Additionally we also provide businesses with helpful advice on fire safety to protect their businesses from fire.
+We also provide businesses with helpful advice on fire safety to protect their businesses from fire.
 The Arson Prevention Forum has reported that 47% of all fires in England are deliberate with an average cost of £25,544 per claim, a large percentage of businesses don’t fully recover from a fire.”